Shimanami Kaido Review, from Shikoku to Honshu by bike – Cycling Across the Seto Sea

 Spectacular sunset from the free campsite

-However we end up in a completely desert wooden campground overlooking the sea, there is a beach downstair and we enjoy watching the many boats, big and small, that stroll between the island under an astounding red sunset.
+However we end up in a completely desert wooden campground overlooking the sea, there is a beach downstairs and we enjoy watching the many boats, big and small, that stroll between the island under an astounding red sunset.

 In the morning we hit the Shimanami Kaido again, the bridges are always spectacular, especially the last one, a bit scary, the bike path goes under the car highway, as usual for Japan a masterpiece of architecture.